AdventHealth Daytona Beach: 2010-2019

-2014-2019

 In late May 2014, Florida Hospital Memorial Medical Center announced that it would be expanding onto its vacant eleventh floor.
 It will have a thirty-four bed long-term acute care facility, the facility will be operated by Select Medical Corporation from Mechanicsburg, Pennsylvania.
 It was approved by the Government of Florida in March, the construction cost of the unit would be $7.2 million and it would open in the summer.

 In 2014, construction workers built the Center for Health and Wellness on campus.
 After completion it offered cardiac rehabilitation and diabetes education.
-In 2015, it received a 6,500-square-foot expansion that doubled its size at a cost of $1.3 million.
+In 2015, it received a 6500 sqfoot expansion that doubled its size at a cost of $1.3 million.
 After expansion was completed at the Center for Health and Wellness in early January 2016, it added a daycare and a health club with such class as spin and yoga.

-In late September 2015, Florida Hospital Memorial Medical Center was expanding by 16,300-square-foot on the fourth floor.
+In late September 2015, Florida Hospital Memorial Medical Center was expanding by 16300 sqfoot on the fourth floor.
 They were doing this for a new $10 million neonatal intensive care unit, to keep parents with their babies who were born prematurely or with complications.

 In August 2016, the neonatal intensive care unit opened with 16 beds.
 And work continued in September, for another $10 million, to add 34 private beds for women and children in the pediatric intensive care unit.
 On May 11, 2017, the Center for Women and Children opened, increasing the number of beds from 293 to 327.

 On June 29, Jamie McMurray helped to dedicate the inpatient pediatric playroom which has murals of racecars on its walls.

 On January 2, 2019, Florida Hospital Memorial Medical Center rebranded to AdventHealth Daytona Beach.

 In late May, it was announced that a Timmy's Playroom would be added to the fourth floor of AdventHealth Daytona Beach.
 Making it the very first hospital in the hospital network to be chosen.
 On July 30, the Tim Tebow Foundation opened its 10th playroom at AdventHealth Daytona Beach.